agduan/DivHacks-2025/README.md

 - **Avatar States**: Watch your financial avatar evolve from struggling → stable → thriving → wealthy
 - **AI Comparison Panel**: See how different AI models predict your future and which one is most reliable (using Opik evaluation)
 - **What-If Explorer**: Adjust spending in different categories and see instant results
-- **Future-Ready**: Placeholders for XRPL savings integration and premium features
+- **Future-Ready**: Placeholders for Echo savings integration and premium features

 ## Tech Stack